akoidan/vue-webpack-typescript/README.md

 #### Be aware
  - cypress test is run on different browser when you run it locally, the source of truth is drone/ci here.
 Thing like screenshot could also be different.
 So this things should be aligned in the future if any issues occur.
+ - if build process is killed or get stack that could be because of out of memory.
+The only option is to build frontend on machine with more memory and copy files

 ## TODO
  - ![Libraries.io dependency status for GitHub repo](https://img.shields.io/librariesio/github/akoidan/vue-webpack-typescript)